🚀 Ready to connect with other Product Managers? Join the Community! 🌱

-• Defining product vision and strategy
+• Setting product vision and strategy

-• Prioritizing features and maintaining a product roadmap
+• Prioritizing features and managing a roadmap

 • Aligning cross-functional teams

-• Collecting and analyzing user feedback
+• Gathering and analyzing user feedback

 • Strategic thinking